Naz786/Equipment-Rental/README.md

 # Equipment-Rental
-Built an ASP.NET MVC web application during my final year of university.
+ASP.NET MVC web application.
 It is an equipment booking web application that offers a marketplace for suppliers to list their products and customers to book and purchase the products.

 Technologies used for project include ASP.NET MVC, Visual Studio, C#, LINQ, MS SQL Server HTML, CSS, Materialize, JQuery, Javascript, AJAX, JSON, Twilio, Stripe, Google Recaptcha.